 Managed account provider Implemented Portfolios (IP) has obtained a new AFSL from ASIC to cater to advisers turned off by the “institutional conflicted platform model”.

-Donegal Wealth, a completely separate independently-owned financial planning organisation, has no relationship with either Implemented Portfolios or IA and operates under its own licence which it has held since 1999. ifa apologises for the mistake.
+This article originally referred to Donegal Wealth as joining the Implemented Advice (IA) licence.
+It has since come to our attention that it is AIP Wealth Management which has joined IA.Donegal Wealth, a completely separate independently-owned financial planning organisation, has no relationship with either Implemented Portfolios or IA and operates under its own licence which it has held since 1999. ifa apologises for the mistake.